 You only need 2 bananas!

 I don’t know about you, but any time I’m in need of a good banana recipe, it’s when I’ve gotten down to those last couple of brown and spotty ones.
-I rarely have a whole big bunch on hand as I’ve usually eaten the first few as a snack or in my oatmeal.
+I rarely have a whole big bunch on hand as I’ve usually eaten the first few.

 Voilà!
 This recipe makes between 6-8 muffins depending on how large your bananas are.

 2 bananas (just on the verge of being too ripe…starting to get some brown speckles)

 Just under 1/2 cup sugar (I used cane sugar)

 1 cup white whole wheat flour (such as King Arthur White Whole Wheat)

 3/4 teaspoon vanilla extract

 A pinch of salt, around 1/4 teaspoon